ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Tegopath/2nd Level/Psychic Armor.md

 - **Stats**:
 	- +2 [[Armor Class]] Applied.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 10 psyfocus spent above the normal cost for this psycast, the psycast lasts an additional 2 turns.
+For every 10 psyfocus spent above the normal cost for this psycast, this psycast lasts an additional 2 turns.